Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion perpendicular to the boost

 We get an explicit form of diffusion coefficient by substituting the expression of $ \mathrm{Im}(\xi^{per}(\omega)$ and $\beta$ in the above result.
 This yields

 This result indicates that in the limit \( v \to 0 \), the expression for the diffusion coefficient consistently reduces to its counterpart in the unboosted Schwarzschild background, as expected.
-Furthermore, it is important to note that the diffusion process becomes slower in the presence of a boost.
+The above result implies that the diffusion coefficient in the perpendicular case is samaller than that in unboosted scenario.
+This implies that the diffusion process becomes slower in the presence of a boost.
 We have represented this result in the left panel of Fig.\eqref{Diff}.
 It is further observed that diffusion along the direction of boost experiences greater suppression relative to the transverse direction, indicating anisotropic transport behavior induced by the boost.
 This implies that the diffusion coefficient along the boost is smaller than that of perpendicular to the boost for same value of boost parameter, that is, $D^{para}\le D^{per}$\footnote{The equality sign holds for $v=0$ scenario.}.
 This observation is represented graphically in the right panel of Fig.\eqref{Diff}.
+In this figure we have plotted both the $D^{para}$ and $D^{per}$ as functions of the boost parameter.
+The red and blue curves represent the diffusion coefficients perpendicular and parallel to the boost direction, respectively.
+It is also evident from the expression of the diffusion coefficient that, in this scenario, the IR cutoff does not play a crucial role as it does in the parallel direction.